green-leek/E5/README.md

 1. Fork the MSO_E5_Dev_AutoRenew repository to your GitHub account.
 2. Register a new application in Azure Active Directory.
-    - #TODO get tennat ID etc.
 3. Set Application permissions.
     - Select the following permissions: **`files.read.all`**, **`files.readwrite.all`**, **`sites.read.all`**, **`sites.readwrite.all`**, **`user.read.all`**, **`user.readwrite.all`**, **`directory.read.all`**, **`directory.readwrite.all`**, **`mail.read`**, **`mail.readwrite`**, **`mailboxsetting.read`**, and **`mailboxsetting.readwrite`**.
     - Grant permission for all 13 selected permissions.

-8. Go to the project settings and from the left hand side menu select Secrets and Variables > Actions
+8. Go to the project settings and from the left hand side menu select Secrets and Variables > Actions 8.1 Add the following:

-10. #TODO Update OIDC login
+     AZURE_CLIENT_ID
+     AZURE_TENANT_ID

-11. Goto the project setting again and choose Actions menu and scroll down until you see **Workflow permissions click Read and write permission option**
+10. Goto the project setting again and choose Actions menu and scroll down until you see **Workflow permissions click Read and write permission option**

-12. Go to your personal settings page on GitHub, select Developer settings > Personal access tokens > Generate new token.
+11. Go to your personal settings page on GitHub, select Developer settings > Personal access tokens > Generate new token.
     - Set the name to **`GITHUB_TOKEN`**.
     - Check the options **`repo`**, **`admin:repo_hook`**, and **`workflow`**.
     - Generate the token.

-13. Click on the star button at the top right corner of the page to call it once.
+12. Click on the star button at the top right corner of the page to call it once.
-14. Click on the Actions tab above to see the log of each run and check if the API is called correctly and if there are any errors.
+13. Click on the Actions tab above to see the log of each run and check if the API is called correctly and if there are any errors.

 ## **Additional Information**